Actions basics

 can be accessed in all steps.

-There are multiple ways to trigger actions:
+There are two ways to trigger actions:

 Auto trigger - when the component values used in the first action step change.
 For example, if the action uses {{ui.input.value}}